EdwardYGLi/pytorch_tutorials/README.md

    -  **CHOICE 1**: Create a plot of the latent distribution of the neural network and store this image across time.
 What happens when you sample a latent point and try to decode it ?

    -  **CHOICE 2**: If we want to adopt this network to either denoise or upsample the image instead.
 What modifications do we need and how do we test its effectiveness.
-      *  Pick one of the two problems.
+      *  Pick either upsampling or denoising
       *  Create a new sub folder and modify any code needed to solve for this task.
       *  Create any additional visualizations to help understand task effectiveness.